-- To activate the screen and prepare for shooting when the screen is off but the lens is still out, press the shutter button halfway. - To restore the original setting, choose [Eff] in step 1.
+- To activate the screen and prepare for shooting when the screen is off but the lens is still out, press the shutter button halfway. - To restore the original setting, choose

 Other Settings

 Displaying Grid Lines

 Grid lines can be displayed on the screen for vertical and horizontal reference while shooting.